Many of us preach the ‘if you can walk, you can snowshoe’ mantra to anyone who will listen, and we’re right…for the most part.

 Get familiar with a map and compass.

-A global positioning system is a wonderful thing…until you can’t get signal.
+A global positioning system is a wonderful thing…until you can’t get a signal.
 Be it cloud cover or a drained battery, too many external factors can come into play to let a GPS be your sole navigational tool.
 While they certainly make things easier, you will be better off will the ability to navigate the old-school way: map and compass style.

 While resorts and snowsport training facilities tend to take on the responsibility of ‘knowing the snow’ for their clients, you have to act as your own overprotective snowshoe guide if you are blazing your own trail.

-As well as basic snowshoeing techniques, you must always be mindful of higher-risk weather conditions, weak and old snow spots, and the risk of moving water under ice, planning your excursions appropriately.
+As well as basic snowshoeing techniques, you must always be mindful of higher-risk weather conditions, weak and old snow spots, and the risk of moving water under the ice, planning your excursions appropriately.
 The very nature of a snowshoe (to help disperse weight on top of soft snow) makes dense and well-consolidated snowpack a hazard.

 With the right mindset, safety in the snow becomes second nature and leaves you free to have the time of your life.